open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 This sample data will be used by the RBAC policy we created in a previous step.

-## Running `grpcpush` and Enterprise OPA together
+## Running `grpcpush` and EOPA together

-Now that we have all of our setup work out of the way, we can finally run Enterprise OPA and the demo program together.
+Now that we have all of our setup work out of the way, we can finally run EOPA and the demo program together.

-### Configuring and running Enterprise OPA locally
+### Configuring and running EOPA locally

 Create a file called `enterprise-opa-conf.yaml` and insert the YAML configuration below.